kajott/GIPS/README.md

 The usage of the program should be somewhat self-explanatory.
 Here are some specific hints for the non-obvious things:

+- The view can be zoomed with the mouse wheel, and panned by clicking and dragging with the left or middle mouse button.
 - Use drag & drop from a file manager to load an image into GIPS.
 - The filters / shaders that are visible in the "Add Filter" menu are taken from the `shaders` subdirectory of the directory